 rabbit doll knitting pattern by claire garland of dot pebbles knits - available to buy as a PDF pattern on Etsy at a special introductory price.
 Click through to get all the info you need and don't miss out on your free baby bunny knitting pattern too!

-There’s also a helpful video on Instagram here:
+There’s also a helpful video clip on Instagram here:

 View this post on Instagram